gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "My apologies, honored sir, for whatever it is I have done, or unknowingly, not done, that has---"

 "Be quiet."
 He sighed.
-"Humans...
-So, here's how the grass falls."
+"Humans…  So, here's how the grass falls."
 He told his story quickly.
 There was a cloud leaving for Gandan tomorrow night.
 Lady Kembe wanted Sehdie on it, but Sehdie wouldn't go without me.
 My mind got the hiccups right then.
 She wouldn't go without me.
 She wouldn't---